TeehanLax/node-carrot2/README.md

 # node-carrot2 - Carrot2 DCS implementation for Node.js

-This library requires the Carrot2 Document Clustering Server.
-Carrot2 is an open source clustering engine available at http://project.carrot2.org/index.html.
+This library requires the Carrot2 Document Clustering Server - an open source clustering engine available at http://project.carrot2.org/index.html.
 Installation instructions and configuration can be found at http://project.carrot2.org/documentation.html.
-Carrot2 was originally designed for clustering search results from web queries, and thus uses a "search result" metaphor (which we've upheld), but it can be used for any small (a few thousand) collection of documents.
+Carrot2 was originally designed for clustering search results from web queries, and thus uses a "search result" metaphor (which we've upheld), but it can also be used for any small (a few thousand) collection of documents.

 Install the package:

 	npm install carrot2

-## General Use
+## Basic Use

-For a more comprehensive example, refer to [examples/basic.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/basic.js).
+For a working example, refer to [examples/basic.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/basic.js).

 Include the package: